corentinbeaulieu/mpc/src/MPC_Lowcomm/MPC_Message_Passing.md

 This module is in charge of point-to-point communication between processes.
 Even if threads are not considered here, this interface should stay thread-safe.
-This interface is designed to handle the principle of routes (=endpoint describing metadata beteween a pair or processes), rails (data structure representing a network technology).
-Each rail is specifically implementd (see below) and expose entry points to the low\_level\_comm.
+This interface is designed to handle the principle of routes (=endpoint describing metadata between a pair or processes), rails (data structure representing a network technology).
+Each rail is specifically implemented (see below) and expose entry points to the low\_level\_comm.

-To select the best route to use for sending a message to a peer, the function `sctk_network_ellect_endpoint` will iterate over existing routes (at initialiation, a ring is generally created).
+To select the best route to use for sending a message to a peer, the function `sctk_network_ellect_endpoint` will iterate over existing routes (at initialization, a ring is generally created).
 If one route is found (=an endpoint to the destination, of a route has been dynamically created to it), the `send_message` handler is called for the associated rail.